Solomon1533/1dgk.github.io/_posts/2024-01-15-tryhackme-free-rooms.md

 title: My TryHackMe Free Room Journey
 tags: tryhackme linux openvpn cybersecurity tools
 ---
-Inspired by [this post](https://tryhackme.com/r/resources/blog/free_path), I'll work through each room and provide explanations along the way.\
+Inspired by [this post](https://tryhackme.com/r/resources/blog/free_path), I'll work through each room and provide explanations along the way.

 ### Level 1 - Getting Started

-Before getting started with challenges and CTFs (Capture the Flags), we recommend easing in with the following training:\
+Before getting started with challenges and CTFs (Capture the Flags), we recommend easing in with the following training:
-- [x] Tutorial - Learn how to use a TryHackMe room to start your upskilling in cyber security\
+- [x] Tutorial - Learn how to use a TryHackMe room to start your upskilling in cyber security
-- [x] [Intro to Offensive Security](https://tryhackme.com/room/introtooffensivesecurity) - Hack your first website (legally in a safe environment) and experience an ethical hacker's job\
+- [x] [Intro to Offensive Security](https://tryhackme.com/room/introtooffensivesecurity) - Hack your first website (legally in a safe environment) and experience an ethical hacker's job
     - [See my walkthrough](/2024-01-14-tryhackme-intro-offsec.md)
-- [ ] [Introduction to Offensive Pentesting](https://tryhackme.com/module/introduction-to-offensive-pentesting) - Understand what a penetration test involves, including testing techniques and methodologies every pentester should know\
+- [ ] [Introduction to Offensive Pentesting](https://tryhackme.com/module/introduction-to-offensive-pentesting) - Understand what a penetration test involves, including testing techniques and methodologies every pentester should know
-- [ ] Linux Fundamentals - Learn how to use the Linux operating system, a critical skill in cyber security\
+- [ ] [Linux Fundamentals](https://tryhackme.com/module/linux-fundamentals) - Learn how to use the Linux operating system, a critical skill in cyber security
-- [ ] OHsint - Use open-source intelligence to solve this challenge!\
+- [ ] [OhSINT](https://tryhackme.com/room/ohsint) - Use open-source intelligence to solve this challenge!

-Level 2 - Tooling
+### Level 2 - Tooling

 The most important thing in a pentester's toolbox is tooling.
 At this level, you’ll learn the absolute minimum of the necessary tools to become a better hacker!